-The text of the Plan is incorporated in this Agreement by reference.
+The text of the Plan is incorporated in this Award Agreement by reference.
 A copy of the Plan is available on the Company's intranet or by request to the Stock Services Department.

-This Agreement and the Plan constitute the entire understanding between you and the Company regarding this Award.
+This Award Agreement and the Plan constitute the entire understanding between you and the Company regarding this Award.
 Any prior agreements, commitments or negotiations concerning this Award are superseded.
-This Agreement may be amended only by another written agreement between the parties.
+This Award Agreement may be amended only by another written agreement between the parties or as otherwise provided in Section 10.7 of the Plan.